-Rosewood generally has a rounder, warmer sound where maple is a bit more crisp.
+Rosewood generally has a rounder, warmer sound where maple is a bit crisper.
 I prefer maple because I like the high-end definition it seems to bring, but also because I really like the way it feels.

 I have a Strat with a sweet maple neck and fingerboard with rolled edges.
 Yeah, that neck is a little better than the one on my Mexican Fender.
 The MIM Fender neck is chunkier and feels more substantial.
 So don’t expect the precision of a USA-Strat with the neck, but I can’t complain about it.
 The guitar plays very well, and the neck feels solid and fast.

-The hardware and electronic are solid, and except for taking the output jack plate out and tightening the nut now and then (a common Strat issue) I’ve not had to make any repairs.
+The hardware and electronics are solid, and except for taking the output jack plate out and tightening the nut now and then (a common Strat issue), I’ve not had to make any repairs.